microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 3. See how you can run live **Extended Events sessions**.

-    In SSMS in Object Explorer, expand **XEProfiler** and right-click on Standard.
+    In SSMS in Object Explorer, expand **XEvent Profiler** and right-click on Standard.
 Select Launch Session.
 You will see a new window showing a live Extended Events session.
 Even though you are not running queries you can see activity of various background services that support Azure SQL Managed Instance and observe the activity.

     **Note:** Any Extended Event session you want to persist to disk must be done to Azure Storage since you don't have access to the underlying filesystem of the VM.